OleksiiUzu/django-api-homework-18-fixtures-docker/README.md

 # Django - creating API - Fixtures

 ## About
-This repository is my fifteenth homework assignment from the Python Pro course.
+This repository is my eighteenth homework assignment from the Python Pro course.
 This is my first introduction to the Django framework.
 I will make web-site that calls pet-shelter.
 Tha main idea for this site is to allow users to schedule visits with animals in a shelter.
 The platform enables potential adopters to browse available pets and book appointments to meet them in person.